Man angry about football team beat, raped girlfriend: MPD - NewsBreak

 She said when she finally convinced Rooks to take her to the Regional One Medical Center, he made her cover her bruises with self-tanning lotion.

-Investigators said the victim had bruises on her face, back, both arms, both legs, and on her right foot.Man charged after trying to crash car with kids inside
+Investigators said the victim had bruises on her face, back, both arms, both legs, and on her right foot.WATCH: Coast Guard rescues 3 boaters from shark-infested water off Louisiana coast

 Police arrested Rooks at the Motel on Summer and said they found bloody towels and sheets inside his room.